 AEMO shall determine the strategic location of SRAS based on an assessment of how the geographical and electrical location of those services best facilitates the power system restoration.
-The locational value of SRAS relates to its ability to energise the transmission network and assist other generating units to restart.
+The locational value of SRAS relates to its ability to energise the transmission network and/orsustainstablerestorationofthepowersystemassisting and assist other generating units to restart.
 A strategic location for an SRAS may be either within or outside the electrical sub-network for which the service is procured.

-Table A.1 Time, Level and Aggregate Reliability by Electrical Sub-Network
+Table 1 Time, Level and Aggregate Reliability by Electrical Sub-Network

-1. Electrical Sub- Network 2.
-Level of Restoration (% of Average Operational Demand ) 3.
-Restoration time (hrs) 4.
-Aggregate Reliability
+1. Electrical Sub- Network 3 2.
+Level of Restoration (MW) 3.
+Restoration time 4 (hours) 4.
+Required Aggregate Reliability

-North Queensland 45% 4.0 90%
+North Queensland 825 3.5 90%

-South Queensland 25% 3.0 90%
+South Queensland 825 3.0 90%

-New South Wales 20% 3.0 90%
+New South Wales 1500 2.0 90%

-Victoria 20% 3.0 90%
+Victoria 1100 3.0 90%

-South Australia 25% 3.0 90%
+South Australia 330 2.5 90%

-Tasmania 30% 3.0 90%
+Tasmania 300 2.5 95%